aws-quickstart/quickstart-solace-pubsubplus/README.md

 Select [next] on the "Options" screen unless you want to add tags, use specific IAM roles, or blend in custom stacks.

-Acknoledge that resources will be created and select [Create] in bottom right corner.
+Acknowledge that resources will be created and select [Create] in bottom right corner.

 ![alt text](https://raw.githubusercontent.com/aws-quickstart/quickstart-linux-bastion/develop/images/capabilities.png "Create Stack")